AlexOBarnes/Pharmazer-Pipeline/README.md

     - Database

 ### Contributions
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards, I use pylint to format my code, and is well-documented.
 Code must score above an 8 in pylint and the unit tests included in the repository must pass.

+### Future Development
+- Implement MySQL database fully, currently only designed and requires seeding and a second pipeline to take cleaned csv data and store in database.

 ### License
 This project is licensed under the MIT License - Please see the attached file.